What is e-safety?

 Areas of risk classifying e-safety

-There are three key areas of risk when it comes to e-safety: content, contact, and conduct.
+The three important areas of risk when it comes to e-safety are content, contact, and conduct.

 A lot of a child's internet time will be conducted within a school environment and it's a key place where e-safety will be implemented.
 The NSPCC has a number of guidelines for schools and educators to follow when protecting pupils online.